volt-protocol/volt-protocol-core/SystemArchitecture.md

  * `mint()` - buy VOLT with a stablecoin at current redemption price plus a fee
  * `redeem()` - sell VOLT back to the protocol for the current redemption price

 The Non Custodial Peg Stability Module is forked off of TRIBE DAO's implementation of the Peg Stability module.
-The main differences in VOLT's PSM is that it is non custodial, meaning it does not custody any PCV itself, rather, it atomically deposits all proceeds from selling VOLT to the FEI Fuse PCV Deposit.
+The main differences in VOLT's PSM is that it is non custodial, meaning it does not custody any PCV itself, rather, it atomically deposits all proceeds from selling VOLT into the FEI Fuse PCV Deposit.
 This allows the VOLT protocol to continually accrue interest from PCV and have no opportunity cost of capital sitting idly in the Peg Stability Module.

 The Non Custodial Peg Stability Module allows minting through the Global Rate Limited Minter by calling out and minting when it does not have a sufficient VOLT balance.